 If you answered YES to any of the questions above, this is a session for you.
 Based on our real-time experiences, attending other presentations and talking to various software practitioners we identified some of the components/behavioural patterns that would help to address some of the questions above.
 Solutions are often simple but getting to it is complicated.
 Come join us as we share our research and experiences pertaining to effective communication for software testers in a corporate world.

-Chris Glaettli: How we Tested Gotthard Base Tunnel to Start Operation One Year Earlier
+How We Tested Gotthard Base Tunnel to Start Operation One Year Earlier

 Automatic train protection has parts on the rolling stock as well as on the track.
 It consists of both hardware and software.
 In this highly regulated field we also must comply with several standards, which the testing strategy had to consider.
 We applied some context-driven approaches to stay on the meaningful track.
 After five of nine years’ project duration the customer had to accelerate the project one year.
 Thanks to our laboratory we were able to speed things up.
 After lab testing the testing focus switched to the field ¾ to the tunnel itself.
 Being on the locomotive performing the tests, a lot of processes and regulations must be taken into account.
 And, yes, in the end, it’s about teamwork.

 Intro to Chaos - Chaos Engineering in Your World